prajwalshettydev/prajwalshetty.github.io/_pages/portfolio.md

 A high performance runtime terrain mesh generation system as a hobby project in Unreal Engine 5.1 C++.
 Island also has road network and spline systems, and may be will add a traffic system with point of interests in the future.
 I had also recently made some additions to procedural generation system, will update the images soon.

+A short blog on the topic:

+<a href="https://prajwalshetty.com/ue5/Generating-Runtime-Mesh-In-Unreal-Engine/" class="btn btn--inverse">Runtime Terrain</a>{:target="_blank"}

 {% include gallery layout="third" caption="" %}